nordcraftengine/.github/profile/README.md

 ## What's next for Nordcraft?

-Our roadmap is public on GitHub: [Nordcraft Roadmap](https://github.com/orgs/nordcraftengine/projects/17).
+The [Nordcraft Roadmap](https://github.com/orgs/nordcraftengine/projects/17) is public on GitHub.
 Let us know what you think about what's in progress by getting involved in the conversation.